zhibo/vimfiles/README.md

 * `ack-grep` - required by `ack.vim`
 * `ctags` - required by `tagbar`

-The following command is for ArchLinux.
+The following command is for Gentoo Linux.
 Package names and install tools may differ in other distributions.

-    sudo yaourt -S ruby ack ctags
+    sudo emerge -av dev-lang/ruby sys-apps/ack dev-util/ctags

 ## Installation ##